We have compiled a list of frequently asked questions about the ceremonies you can enjoy in Gloucestershire.

 Can I get married outside?

 Yes you can.
-The legal words of marriage must be said within a licensed structure.
-A number of venues in Gloucestershire offer this option.
+A number of venues in Gloucestershire offer this option and have licenced outside structures.

 Can we have religious music/readings?